-Course Requirements for Masters of Arts Program in English
+Course Requirements for Lehigh University’s Masters of Arts Program in English

 All candidates for the master's degree will take a minimum of eleven courses (33 credits).
-M.A. students select their courses in such a way that some are distributed among the traditional historical literary periods and theoretical areas and others contribute to our Literature and Social Justice emphasis (although historical courses and L&SJ courses are not distinct from each other and most of our courses are both).
-This distribution is to assure some balance in students' course work and to help make them attractive job candidates by providing the basis for teaching survey courses in more than one area as well as potentially developing a unique specialization in L&SJ.
+M.A. students select their courses from a broad array of traditional historical literary periods and theoretical areas and others contribute to our Literature and Social Justice emphasis (although historical courses and L&SJ courses are not distinct from each other and most of our courses are both).
+This distribution is to assure some balance in students' course work and to bolster their appeal as job candidates by providing the basis for teaching survey courses in more than one area as well as potentially developing a unique specialization in L&SJ.
 Students may substitute a thesis for one of their courses (3 credits).

-To ensure that all students have some basic coverage, they are required to take:
+To ensure that all students develop a well rounded scholarly basis, they are required to take:

 - Two courses before 1830 (6 credits)

 - ENGL 482, Theories of Literature and Social Justice (3 credits)

 - Electives (15 credits)

 Teaching fellows will take, in addition to these eleven courses, English 485, Issues in the Teaching of Writing (2 credits), and English 486, Teaching Composition: A Practicum (1 credit), in the first semester in which they teach a composition course.
 English 485 and 486 are not counted in the 33 credits toward the M.A. but will be counted later toward the Ph.D., even if they are taken during the M.A. program.